 How God uses suffering in our lives

 Suffering is like the chemotherapy that destroys the cancer of sinfulness in our lives.
 We can emerge from the “treatment” free of a particular type of “cancer” such as pride, fear or rebellion, or we can fall back into the deathly sickness of sin when we don’t learn the lessons intended for us.
-In a sense, God uses suffering as an antidote to our fleshy nature.
+In a sense, God uses suffering as an antidote to our fleshly nature.

 Suffering and affliction is God’s way to refine us and form our character.

 Isaiah 48:10 ESV Behold, I have refined you, but not as silver; I have tried you in the furnace of affliction.

 No one welcomes suffering.
 But it would a mistake to think that God will miraculously remove all our suffering, once we accept Jesus as their Saviour.
 In a sense, He does.
 He removes the harmful effects of our suffering, but not necessarily the suffering itself.

 We may experience illness, heartbreak, wrongful accusations, fraud, humiliation and financial ruin – but if we remain true to God, we will still experience hope, peace and joy.
 By allowing us to “walk through fire”, God tests and strengthens our dedication to Him.
 Perseverance and self-control help tremendously in the pursuit of godliness.

 God allows evil and suffering to persist for a period of time to accomplish His higher purposes.
 The Bible states that there is a purpose for everything, even the wicked.
 Let us look at a few real-life examples from the Bible of how God used suffering for His higher purpose.